Monday evenings cancelled until further notice

 The group meets on the 2nd and 4th Monday from September to July from 7.30 to 9.30 pm, except bank holidays, at St.Michael and All Angels Church Hall Elvaston Lane, Alvaston, Derby, DE24 0PU, (click on link below for a map).
 Whilst every effort is made to keep information on this website up to date, intending newcomers are advised to check with one of the contacts listed.

-Dancing is to live and recorded music and the group has a number of callers who are there to help everyone through the dance movements.
+Dancing is to recorded music and the group has a number of callers who are there to help everyone through the dance movements.
 Why not come along and give it a try?
 Beginners and experienced dancers alike are welcome.

 Secretary 01332 702386, or Verena 01332 881221